By Captain Shem Malmquist

 In addition to the problems our aircraft radar has with “close in” weather, due to tilt limitation, we run into another set of problems with weather that is farther out.
 The weather intensity the radar displays starts from how much of its beam is reflected back to the unit.
 If the beam has widened to the point that a cell is only occupying a portion of the beam size, the energy being reflected back will be less.
 Although our radar units have some compensation for this, there are limitations on that.[i]
 Furthermore, as our radar is not really designed to penetrate the weather, attenuating fairly easily we only have limited ability to see “through” a storm to the other side, and, as is fairly well known, significant weather can be “hiding” behind the weather we see.
 Again, we can gain additional insight into the weather by utilizing ATC, dispatchers or other ground-based sources to put together the “big picture”.

 A limitation, like the terminal controllers, is that during the times when the most deviations are occurring, the workload is very high on the controllers, so they may not have the time to request more detailed assistance.
 Offsetting this limitation a bit, the Center weather depiction on the individual controllers scope is more sophisticated, utilizing a Weather and Radar Processor (WARP), which integrates weather data from one or more NEXRAD sites.
 It does not display anything less than moderate precipitation.
-Additionally, controllers can set their scopes to display weather in three altitude blocks, starting at the surface, starting at FL240 and starting FL 330.
-In each case, the display will include all the weather above the floor selected.
+Additionally, controllers can set their scopes to display weather in four altitude blocks, starting at the surface to FL600, starting at the surface to FL240, FL240 to FL 330, and starting FL 330 to FL600.
 By asking ATC what altitude range they are depicting, you can determine if what they are showing is low altitude stuff, or something at your altitude.
 You can ask them to toggle to FL240 or 330 to get a better picture of the vertical development, thereby possibility differentiating real cells from just general areas of rain.
-ATC radar seems to pick up dry precip better than airborne units also.
+ATC radar seems to pick up dry precip better than airborne units also, although they do not depict anything less than 30 dbz, so it already is fairly heavy.

 ARTCC can provide valuable “big picture” weather information.
 The limitation is that the controller may not be able to provide much information beyond the area of their individual display, unlike many dispatcher’s ability to zoom out to your entire route of flight.
 The CWSU has that capability, and ATC uses it for traffic management, but obtaining that information for your individual case would be dependent on ATC workload.
 Still, for that weather that is within the controller’s coverage area, ATC can be easier and faster to communicate with than a dispatcher or other ground-based person, and can provide immediate information on weather directly in front of you, which can be particularly valuable when the airborne radar is attenuated.